-- Future price is based on the base price of a security.
-For example, The Spot price of TATA Steel Limited at the Cash segment is trading at INR 550, and then the price of Future price in a current month would be 552 followed by 554 and 557 for the next two months future price.
-This indicates that traders are bullish in TATA STEEL and the prices have adjusted accordingly, similarly in a Bearish situation when the traders are expecting the scrip to fall, the price would decrease simultaneously.
+- The future price is based on the base price of a security.
+For example, The Spot price of TATA Steel Limited in the Cash segment is trading at INR 550, and then the cost of Future prices in the current month would be 552, followed by 554 and 557 for the next two months’ future prices.
+This indicates that traders are bullish on TATA STEEL, and the prices have adjusted accordingly; similarly, in a Bearish situation, when the traders expect the scrip to fall, the price decreases simultaneously.

-- It is important to note that the Future prices stay for that particular month only, with the expiry of that particular month the price also abolishes.
-The Future price of any script will stay for three months’ tenure, for example, March Future price of a particular script will start from January and will stay till March end only.
+- It is important to note that the Future prices stay for that particular month only; with the expiry of that specific month, the price also abolishes.
+The Future price of any script will stay for three months; for example, March’s Future price of a particular hand will start from January and will stay till March end only.

-- Traders can buy or sell the Future contract and hold for three months and they have to pay only a part (20% of the total amount) and the margin money would get adjusted after each day’s closing price.
-However, there is a restriction of buying a certain number such as the Trader can trade on the multiple of a certain number of that scripts as decided by the market regulator for the particular scripts.
+- Traders can buy or sell the Future contract and hold it for three months, and they only have to pay a part (20% of the total amount), with the margin money getting adjusted after each day’s closing price.
+However, there are restrictions on buying a certain number, as the Trader can only trade on the multiple of a certain number of scripts as decided by the market regulator for the particular hands.

-- There are two kinds of option viz Call Option (when the trader wants to go Long) and Put option (when a trader wants to short).
-For example- suppose the price of the scripts at the Cash market is INR 100/ share and the Call option for ‘in the money’ for strike price 100 quotes INR 10, for the same lot as in Future segment.
+- There are two kinds of options: Call Option (when the trader wants to go Long) and Put option (when a trader wants to short).
+For example- suppose the price of the scripts at the Cash market is INR 100/ share, and the Call option for ‘in the money for strike price 100 quotes INR 10 for the same lot as in the Future segment.

-- Again when the script is trading at INR 100, the out of money call (strike price 110) will be a bit less say suppose INR 8 and then out of money call (strike price 90) would be higher at say 14.5 because the CMP is at 100 which is higher than 90.
+- Again, when the script is trading at INR 100, the out-of-money call (strike price 110) will be a bit less, say, suppose INR 8, and then of money call (strike price 90) would be higher at, say, 14.5 because the CMP is at 100 which is higher than 90.

-- If the price decrease and tends toward INR 90 then the Call option would decrease from 8 to 6 or5.
-If on the other if the price tends to increase from INR 100 to 105, the option of strike 110 would increase from 8 to 10.
-When the traders pay for the contract for Call or Put option, the contract premium is paid against fees which are the current rate of the option.
+- If the price decreases and tends toward INR 90, the Call option would decrease from 8 to 6 or 5.
+If, on the other, the price tends to increase from INR 100 to 105, the option of strike 110 would increase from 8 to 10.
+When the traders pay for the contract for the Call or Put option, the contract premium is paid against fees, which are the current rate of the option.
 The value of the premium decays when it approaches the settlement date or the expiry date.

 Below is the top 3 difference between Future vs Option